 Undergraduate Lab Technical Aid

 The Life Sciences Outreach Program houses one laboratory technical aid during the academic year.
 The position is geared towards upperclassmen in the life sciences who have taken undergraduate courses such as LS 1A, LPSA, PS 11, and CHEM 17 and who have lab experience other than required by lab sections to courses.
 Our undergraduate lab technical aids feel comfortable with their wet lab skills (micropipetting, aseptic techniques, basic biotechnology protocols) so as to exhibit confidence in working independently.
 Aids traditionally support all of LSO efforts including lab prep for the Spring Program and biotech kit construction for the Amgen Biotech Experience Program.
 Aids interested in science education can try their hand as an assistant Teaching Fellow for high school students during the spring semester.
+Please contact Alia Qatarneh if you are interested.

 Harvard Ed Portal Mentoring Program